khiav223577/adaptive_alias/README.md

 Just rely on this gem.

+Note that it is not thread-safe when swapping patches, please make sure there is no multi-thread during migration.

 ## Supports
 - Ruby 2.6 ~ 2.7, 3.0 ~ 3.1
 - Rails 6.0, 6.1, 7.0